![]() |

 a) Hospital-based organized clinics must:

-1) Have an administrative structure, staff program, physical setting, and equipment to provide comprehensive medical care;
+1) Have an administrative structure, staff program, physical setting, and equipment to provide comprehensive medical care.

-2) Agree to assume complete responsibility for diagnosis and treatment of the patients accepted by the clinic, or provide, at no additional cost to the Department, for the acquisition of these services through contractual arrangements with external medical providers;
+2) Agree to assume complete responsibility for diagnosis and treatment of the patients accepted by the clinic, or provide, at no additional cost to the Department, for the acquisition of these services through contractual arrangements with external medical providers.

-3) Meet the following requirements:
+3) Meet one of the following requirements:

-A) be adjacent to or on the premises of the hospital and be licensed under the Hospital Licensing Act or the University of Illinois Hospital Act; or
+i) licensed under the Hospital Licensing Act or the University of Illinois Hospital Act; or

-B) have provider-based status under Medicare pursuant to 42 CFR 413.65; or
+B) Have provider-based status under Medicare pursuant to 42 CFR 413.65.

-i) professional staff of the clinic have clinical privileges at the main hospital; the main hospital maintains the same monitoring and oversight of the clinic as it does for any other department of the hospital; medical staff committees or other professional committees at the main hospital are responsible for medical activities in the clinic, including quality assurance, utilization review, and the coordination and integration of services, to the extent practicable, between the clinic and the main hospital; medical records for patients treated in the clinic are integrated into a unified retrieval system of the main hospital, or cross reference that retrieval system; and inpatient and outpatient services of the clinic and the main hospital are integrated, and patients treated at the clinic who require further care have full access to all services of the main hospital and are referred when appropriate to the corresponding inpatient or outpatient department or service of the main hospital; and
+i) Professional staff of the clinic have clinical privileges at the main hospital; the main hospital maintains the same monitoring and oversight of the clinic as it does for any other department of the hospital; medical staff committees or other professional committees at the main hospital are responsible for medical activities in the clinic, including quality assurance, utilization review, and the coordination and integration of services, to the extent practicable, between the clinic and the main hospital; medical records for patients treated in the clinic are integrated into a unified retrieval system of the main hospital, or cross reference that retrieval system; and inpatient and outpatient services of the clinic and the main hospital are integrated, and patients treated at the clinic who require further care have full access to all services of the main hospital and are referred when appropriate to the corresponding inpatient or outpatient department or service of the main hospital.

-iv) operated under the ownership and control of the main hospital, as evidenced by the following: the business enterprise that constitutes the clinic is 100 percent owned by the main hospital; the main hospital and the clinic have the same governing body; the clinic is operated under the same organizational documents (e.g., bylaws and operating decisions) as the main hospital; and the main hospital has final responsibility for personnel policies (such as fringe benefits or code of conduct), and final approval for medical staff appointments in the clinic; and
+iv) Operated under the ownership and control of the main hospital, as evidenced by the following: the business enterprise that constitutes the clinic is 100 percent owned by the main hospital; the main hospital and the clinic have the same governing body; the clinic is operated under the same organizational documents (e.g., bylaws and operating decisions) as the main hospital; and the main hospital has final responsibility for personnel policies (such as fringe benefits or code of conduct), and final approval for medical staff appointments in the clinic.

-v) located within a 35 mile radius of the main hospital campus as defined in 42 CFR 413.65.
+v) Located within a 35 mile radius of the main hospital campus as defined in 42 CFR 413.65.

 4) Meet the applicable requirements of 89 Ill.
 Adm.
 Code 148.40(d).

-b) Encounter rate clinics must participate in the Medical Assistance Program as an encounter rate clinic as of July 1, 1998, or be a clinic operated by a county with a population of over three million.
-Individual practitioners associated with such centers may apply for participation in the Medical Assistance Program in their individual capacities.
+2) Individual practitioners associated with these clinics may apply for participation in the Medical Assistance Program in their individual capacities.
 In order to participate in the Maternal and Child Health Program, as described in Subpart G, encounter rate clinics shall be required to meet the additional participation requirements described in Section 140.924(a)(2).

 d) Federally Qualified Health Centers (FQHC):

-A) receive a grant under Section 329, 330 or 340 of the Public Health Service Act; or
+A) Receive a grant under Section 329, 330 or 340 of the Public Health Service Act (42 USC 329, 330 or 340).

-B) The FQHCs, which will provide outstation eligibility staff to accept and assist in the initial processing of the Medicaid application for pregnant women and children, will forward the completed application to the appropriate DHS local office.
+B) The FQHCs, which will provide outstation eligibility staff to accept and assist in the initial processing of the Medicaid application for pregnant women and children, will forward the completed application to the appropriate DHS FCRC.
 Initial processing means accepting and completing the application, providing information and referrals, obtaining required documentation to complete processing of the application, assuring that the information contained on the application form is complete and conducting any necessary interviews.
 Neither the FQHCs nor the outstation workers will evaluate the information contained on the application, nor make any determination of eligibility or ineligibility.
-The DHS local office is responsible for these functions.
+The DHS FCRC is responsible for these functions.

 C) Costs allowable under the federal outstation mandate for completing the Medicaid application will be itemized in Section B of Schedule I of the FQHC Medicaid cost report and will be provided annually in the FQHC cost reporting process.
 These allowable costs will be collected, computed and calculated, and will result in the establishment of an outstation administrative rate and a Medicaid rate.
 The allowable costs are:

-i) Salary of outstation worker;
+i) Salary of outstation worker.

-ii) Fringe benefits;
+ii) Fringe benefits.

-iii) Training;
+iii) Training.

 v) Supplies.